kevinmcmanus/ASTR3730_recitation/README.md

 # ASTR3730_recitation

-Course files/labs for ASTR 3730: Astrophysics I
+Course files/labs for recitation of ASTR 3730: Astrophysics I

 Download all the files by clicking the big green button, or you can clone the repository using commandline (Terminal on Mac):